TITLE 19 NATURAL RESOURCES AND WILDLIFE

 (d) USDA metal ear tags.

-B. Any individual(s) transporting live fish from a class A lake shall:
+B. Any individual(s) transporting live fish from a class A lake or aquaculture/recirculating water system shall:

-(1) be required to seek importation and release permits through the process outlined in 19.35.7 NMAC;
+(1) be required to obtain importation and release permits through the process outlined in 19.35.7 NMAC;

-220.127.116.11 CLASS A PARK AND LAKE APPLICATION AND PERMITTING OF NEW PARKS: New class A park and lake applications will be accepted anytime during the license year.
+188.8.131.52 CLASS A PARK AND LAKE AND CLASS A - AQUACULTURE/RECIRCULATING WATER SYSTEM APPLICATION AND PERMITTING OF NEW PARKS: New class A park and lake applications will be accepted anytime during the license year.
 All park and lake licenses will expire March 31 and must be renewed.
 Applicants or designee shall provide completely factual information on all application and supplemental material requested, included but not limited to:

 A. Name of owner, address, telephone number, name of contact person;